5 Tips To Take Care Of Your Invisalign Braces

 If you lose or break an aligner, your treatment will be put on hold while you wait for a replacement aligner to arrive.
 As a result, your treatment could take longer than anticipated.

 Even though you will only be wearing your aligners for two weeks on average, you must maintain them clean.
-Otherwise, plaque and germs will accumulate, staining your teeth and giving you poor breath.
+Otherwise, dental plaque and germs will accumulate, staining your teeth and giving you poor breath.
 To avoid this, immerse your aligners in cleaning crystals and carefully brush them with a soft-bristled toothbrush on a daily basis to keep them clean.
 You can do this every night before bed and every morning when you clean and floss your teeth.
 This will help you avoid cavities and keep your breath fresh during your treatment.

 If you don’t clean your aligners on a regular basis, you’ll likely develop foul breath, plaque buildup, and maybe gum disease and cavities.
 We don’t advocate Invisalign treatment if you can’t commit to cleaning your aligners on a regular basis.